If you’re using mailfloss for Campaign Monitor email verification, you have five options at your disposal.

-Before explaining the four options, make sure you have properly connected Campaign Monitor to mailfloss.
+Before explaining the five options, make sure you have properly connected Campaign Monitor to mailfloss.
 You only need to do this once and from then on mailfloss will be able to automatically perform email verifications for the connected Campaign Monitor account.

 The first option “Manually decide action on bad emails” will display emails deemed invalid so you can decide an action on them, like so: